Prior99/hyrest/docs/preamble-existing-approaches.md

 ### Code generators

-Projects like [OpenAPI](https://www.openapis.org/) and [Swagger](https://swagger.io/) make it possible to generate client-side libraries for dealing with the backend's Api more conventiently.
+Projects like [OpenAPI](https://www.openapis.org/) and [Swagger](https://swagger.io/) make it possible to generate client-side libraries for dealing with the backend's API more conventiently.
-Simple annotation in your [backend's controllers](https://pypi.org/project/flask-apispec/) make it possible to call Api methods like simple asynchroneous functions.
+Simple annotation in your [backend's controllers](https://pypi.org/project/flask-apispec/) make it possible to call API methods like simple asynchroneous functions.

 [It is also often possible to generate interfaces for languages like [Typescript](https://www.typescriptlang.org/) based on the interfaces exposed from the backend.](https://swagger.io/tools/swagger-codegen/)